rrbaker/Ushahidi_IVR_API_Plugin/readme.txt

 == Changelog ==

+0.8		Refactored the presentation and JS (RB)
-0.3 	Including non-API related files for ftp sync (RB) 0.2 	Build in support for phonenumber field (RB)
+0.6		Cosmetic, placement adjust on report pages (JE) 0.5		Big revision to plugin storing data in its own tables, inclusion of Asterisk player 0.3 	Including non-API related files for ftp sync (RB) 0.2 	Build in support for phonenumber field (RB)
 0.1 	Initial build (GC)